susumuota/kaggleenv/README.md

 ## Run `docker-compose build`

 Run `docker-compose build` to build docker image.
-This may take 30 minutes and **18.5GB** data downloads.
+This may take 30 minutes and **18.5GB** for data downloads.

 ```sh
 % docker-compose build